-UNICEF to give support to Dapchi Girls - Vanguard News
+UNICEF to give support to Dapchi girls - Vanguard News

 By Victoria Ojeme

-Abuja- Nigeria, Mohamed Malick Fall, has disclosed that UNICEF is working closely with the Ministry of Youth in Yobe state to provide necessary support to the Dapchi girls and their families.
+UNICEF representative Mohamed Malick Fall, has disclosed that the body is working closely with the Ministry of Youth in Yobe state to provide necessary support to the girls and their families.

-In a Statement made available to press Wednesday on the return of girls abducted from a school in Dapchi.
-Explained that Over the last one month, the girls may have been exposed to physical and sexual violence.
+In a statement made available to press yesterday on the return of girls abducted from a school in Dapchi he explained that over the last one month, the girls may have been exposed to physical and sexual violence.

 According to the statement, ” There need to give support to their families and communities to feel safe and return to school.